halleysfifthinc/Peaks.jl/docs/src/glossary.md

 # Common terminology

+#### Prefixes and suffixes

+##### "Maxim-", "minim-", "extrem-" prefixes

+- "Maxim-" refer to large/larger/etc
+- "Minim-" refer to little/small/smaller/etc
+- "Extrem-" refer to both large and small

+##### "-a", "-um" suffixes

+- The "-a" suffix (e.g. "maxima") means "of a part [of the data]";
+  there can be multiple maxima in a vector (or a part of a vector)
+- The "-um" suffix (e.g. "maximum") means "of the whole [data]";
+  there can only be one maximum in a vector (or a part of a vector)

+#### Peaks and characteristics

 ##### [Peak (a.k.a. [local] extrema, maxima, minima, etc.)](@id peak)

+Maxima and minima refer to the maximum or minimum (respectively) value within a window, and peak or extrema refers to both maxima and/or minima.

-An element `x[i]` which is more extreme than its adjacent elements, or more extreme than all elements in the window `x[i-w:i+w]` where `w` is a positive integer.
+More technically, a peak is an element `x[i]` which is more extreme (i.e. larger or smaller) than all elements in the window `x[i-w:i+w]` where `w` is a positive integer.
+The simplest and most common case is `w=1`, which results in an element being more extreme than its neighbors.

-In the animation below, the maximum in the window `x[i-w:i+w]` is shown as the purple dot.
-When the location of the window maximum matches the current index (the vertical black line), a peak is identified (red dot).
+In the animation below, the maximum in the window `x[i-w:i+w]` (grey band) is shown as the purple dot.
+When the maximum lines up with the current "time" (i.e. index, vertical black line), a peak is identified (red dot).
 Use the scroll bar at the bottom to understand why some "peaks" aren't found.
 (Hint: pay attention the window size and the window maximum.)

 ```@example peak-animation
 PlotForceHTML(p) # hide
 ```

 !!! note
-    "Peak" may specifically refer to the index (i.e. location) of the peak, which is most broadly relevant when speaking of a specific peak
+    In this package/documentation, "peak" is often used when referring to the index (i.e. location) of a peak, which is most broadly relevant when speaking of a specific peak

 ##### Plateau